I can only really speak to the Alberta side but

 --- Also if you stop to go swimming Id suggest Crane lake instead of Cold Lake, its warmer :)

-If you drive thru the Southern part of Ab stop by Drumheller and check out the landscape and dinosaurs. about 7 years ago
+If you drive thru the Southern part of Ab stop by Drumheller and check out the landscape and dinosaurs. over 7 years ago

 I've done that drive about a dozen times and taken a few different routes.
 It all depends on how much you want to see and how fast you want to go.
 If you just want to drive, I've done it in 72 hours and slept each night in a hotel.
 It is faster to actually go down to Seattle and take the I90 east towards Chicago and enter Ontario at Windsor or Sarnia.
 If you have the time and want to space it out and do some sight seeing, you could easily take a week or more.